 2. Better customer experience

-Improved customer experience is a natural extension of the customer feedback analysis process.
+Improved customer experience is a natural extension of the customer feedback analysis process and should be a big part of your customer retention strategy.

 Paying attention in this area reveals where your customers’ dissatisfactions may hurt the business.
 You’ll learn from customers exactly what to do to improve customer experience and boost customer loyalty.